pivotal/docs-tap/getting-started.md

 from application developers, which gives them more time to focus on developing their apps.

 The components of Services Toolkit that drive this experience are Service API Projection and Service Resource Replication.
-These componenets are not currently considered to be GA.
+These components are not currently considered to be GA.

 For more information about network requirements and recommended topologies, see the [Topology section](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.5/services-toolkit-0-5/GUID-reference-topologies.html) of the Services Toolkit documentation.